abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 ### What about the order of elements in the cartesian product set?

-When we describe the state of the system as column or row vector the order of the states plays crucial role.
+When we describe a state of a system as a column or row vector the order of the states plays crucial role.
 If we use different order in different part of our calculation, then we won't get a correct answer.
 So the order in which the cartesian product set is defined is also an important thing to consider.

-* Here we assume that the elements of classical state sets($\Sigma_1$,$\Sigma_2$...$\Sigma _n$) are arranged in particular order(For example alphabetical order).
+* Here we assume that the elements of classical state sets($\Sigma_1$,$\Sigma_2$...$\Sigma _n$) are arranged in a particular order(For example alphabetical order).
 Then when we find a cartesian product of these sets and arrange them using the same ordering logic.
-The order in which we create a cartesian product doesn't matter as long as we keep the same ordering in all the places wherever we use the cartesian product set.
-For example the same order must be used when representing a calssical state of a multiple system as a row or column vector.
+The order in which we create a cartesian product doesn't matter as long as we keep the same ordering logic in all places wherever we use the cartesian product set.
+For example the order must be retained when representing a calssical state of a joint system as a row or a column vector.

-* We follow the notion of taking first element of first set and pair with each element of second set, then take the second element of the first set and pair with all the elements of the second set and so on.
+* We follow the notion of taking a first element of the first set and pair with each element of the second set, then take the second element of the first set and pair it with all elements of the second set and so on.
 This idea can be generalized for any number of sets by recursively combining always the first two sets.
 For example we can do that by first combining first two sets as a single set and then combine this new cartesian product set with third set and so on.

-### Can we still use vector notation to represent the state of the multiple systems?
+### Can we still use the vector notation to represent a state of a joint systems?

-We know that we can use the cardesian product to get classical state set of the multiple systems.
-Then we can use a column vector to represent a classical state of the multiple sytems in a same way as single systems.
-But here the column vector entries will correspond to the cartesian product set(which we got using the cartesian product of classical state sets of single systems) of the multiple systems.
+We know that we can use the cardesian product to get a classical state set of a joint system.
+Then we can use a column vector to represent a classical state of that system in the same way as we have done for a single system.
+But here the column vector entries will correspond to the cartesian product set(which we got using the cartesian product of classical state sets of single systems) of the joint system.

 For example the classical state of the torch light that is ON and with LOW brightness can be represented by the following column vector(we have added labels for each entry of the column vector.
 These labels corresponds to a classical state of the torch light).